Are you traveling to Mexico and are not sure about what to wear in Mexico, and even less so, what to bring with you?

 Travel adapter

-If you’re traveling to Mexico from the US, you won’t need a travel adapter.
 But if you’re traveling from elsewhere – from the UK, for example – then you’ll need a travel adapter to actually connect your technology and charge it when necessary.
-(By the way, plugs in Mexico feature two flat parallel pins; sometimes with a third grounding pin).
+(By the way, plugs in Mexico feature two flat parallel pins, sometimes with a third grounding pin).

-Chargers and a powerbank
+Chargers and a power bank

-The last thing you’ll want to do is forget any of the crucial chargers you’ll need for your phone, laptop or camera!
+The last thing you’ll want to do is forget any of the crucial chargers you’ll need for your phone, laptop, or camera!
 Make sure to also take a power bank, just in case you need to charge on the go.

 Books to read